What Are Scope 3 Emissions?

 Cornell includes scope 3 emissions from air travel, commuting and electricity transmission and losses in our baseline GHG inventory, aligned with Second Nature’s requirements and our carbon commitment.
 These Scope 3 categories are included because these transportation-based emissions are a direct result of Cornell’s policies and workforce and therefore Cornell has relatively more ability to manage them.

-Additional Scope 3 emissions accounting
+Additional Scope 3 Emissions Accounting

 There are several challenges with accounting and performance tracking for Scope 3 emissions and with comparing them to the Scope 1 and Scope 2 emissions, including: